How does Amazon FBA work? Everything you need to know about the popular fulfillment service at a glance!

 Amazon FBA hat Nachteile, aber die Vorteile überwiegen meistens.

-In this blog post, we want to clarify the important basics and then delve deeper into the topic of “FBA at Amazon”: What costs do sellers need to plan for, how does the order fulfillment work, and when is it worthwhile for sellers to use the service?
+In this blog post, we want to clarify the important basics and then dive deeper into the topic of “FBA at Amazon”: What costs do merchants need to plan for, how does the processing of orders work, and when is it worthwhile for merchants to use the service?

 Amazon FBA: What is it?